Schedule and Results

 He can be reached at firstname.lastname@example.org

-Jim joins the coaching staff this season and brings with him a wide range of experience.
+Jim joins brings with him a wide range of experience.
 His main responsibility this season with the Islanders will be the defence.
 He is a graduate of North Carolina A & T (1994) with a Physical Education degree (Bachelor of Science).
 He was a head coach and an assistant at 4 high schools in North Carolina for 15 years.
 He was an assistant coach at High Point Andrews in 2000-01 when they won the state championship.
 Jim also coached the 2000 AAU state champions out of Greensboro, NC.
 He came to Canada in 2001 and is currently teaching math and physical education at Lindsay Place High School in Pointe-Claire, where he has also coached basketball the past 7 years, winning 4 city championships.
 As a player he was captain of his high school team in Greensboro and a League of Gentlemen champion in 2005.
 A resident of Dorval, Jim and his wife Anna have 2 children Anthony (5) and Bianca (10).

 Rick is now in his fourth season on the Islanders’ staff.
 Cummins brings lots of experience with him, having coached the West Island Basketball Juvenile AAA team for two years before coming to Abbott.
 His main responsibility with the team is rebounding, but he also helps with recruiting.